Open-Wine-Components/umu-launcher/README.md

 1. Generally a launcher is going to know which store it is using already, so that is easy enough to determine and feed the STORE variable to the launcher.
 2. To determine the game title, EGS has various codenames such as 'Catnip'.
 The launcher would see "ok store is egs and codename is Catnip, let's search the ULWGL database for those"
 3. In our ULWGL unified database, we create a 'title' column, 'store' column, 'codename' column, 'ULWGL-ID' column.
 We add a line for Borderlands 3 and fill in the details for each column.
 4. Now the launcher can search 'Catnip' and 'egs' as the codename and store in the database and correlate it with Borderlands 3 and ULWGL-12345.
-It can then feed ULWGL-12345 to the gamelauncher.sh script.
+It can then feed ULWGL-12345 to the ulwgl-run script.

 README notes from Valve's steam-runtime-tools: